jonathanshamwana/my-hierarchical-todo/README.md

 npm test -- <test-file-name>.test.js
 ```

-## Notable LO Applications
+## Notable HC/LO Applications

-### #cs162-separationofconcerns
+### #cs162-separationofconcerns & #cs16_abstraction

 - #### Modular Components and APIs

-  - Components: I created modular UI components like `<TaskItem/>`, `<Subtask/>`, and`<SubSubtask/>` to separate functionality of the differe, allowing each component to be extended or modified independently.
-Nesting these components within others, such as on the `Dashboard`, keeps the codebase concise and easy to maintain.
+  - Components: I created modular UI components like `<TaskItem/>`, `<Subtask/>`, and`<SubSubtask/>` to separate functionality of the different Dashboard elements.
+This allows me to extend the functionality of one component without significant changes elsewhere Additionally, by nesting these components within others, pages like the `Dashboard` become more concise and easy to maintain.
-    - In a previous iteration of the app, there were no `<Subtask/>` and `<SubSubtask>` components, they were merely rendered in styled divs in `<TaskItem/>`.
-This made editing how subtasks were rendered tedious.
+    - In a previous iteration of the app, there were no `<Subtask/>` and `<SubSubtask>` components.
+I mereley iterated over a Task's subtasks and subsubtasks and rendered a (styled) div for each one.
+This made the code file verbose and diagnosing issues was challenging.
-  - API Structure: Instead of embedding fetch statements directly in components, I abstracted API calls into reusable functions stored in the `src/api/` directory.
+  - API Structure: Instead of having long fetch statements within UI component files, I abstracted API calls into reusable functions stored in the `src/api/` directory.
 This makes the code more readable and intuitive as api calls are made with simple statements like `tasksApi.addTask()`

 - #### Stylesheets and Color Variables

   - Page-Specific Stylesheets: I organized the CSS by creating a dedicated stylesheet for each page, with some components even having their own stylesheets.
 This structure makes identifying and modifying styles simple and intuitive.
-  - CSS Variables: Defining root CSS variables (e.g., `var(--primary-color)`) instead of relying on hex codes keeps the styling consistent and manageable, especially as the project grows.
+  - CSS Variables: Defining root CSS variables (e.g., `var(--primary-color)` and `var(--border-radius)`) instead of relying on hex codes keeps the styling consistent and manageable, especially as the project grows.

 - #### Smart Scheduling Abstraction

+  - User Interface Simplification: I chose to omit the `IntegrationsDashboard`, which you can find at `src/pages/IntegrationsDashboard`.
+This dashboard made the external integrations explicit to the user, and allowed them to veiw their data for each one.
-  - User Interface Simplification: I chose to omit the `IntegrationsDashboard` for smart scheduling, presenting users with a streamlined interface that abstracts away the underlying Google Calendar, Strava, MyFitnesssPal, and OpenAI integrations.
-Users can simply activate smart scheduling and view suggestions without being exposed to unnecessary configuration details.
+  - However, I decided that there was little utility in just showing the user their data, and they'd derive more value from interfacing with a smart scheduling modal that leverages each integration under the hood.
+Users can suggestions without being exposed to unnecessary configuration details.
   - Future Improvements: In the "Future Improvements" section, I suggest how we could leverage the smart scheduler to further simplify task creation.
 Instead of manually recalling tasks, users could accept AI-generated task suggestions based on their data.

+### #designthinking

+- By using my initial Kanban board from class as a foundation, I could iterate on my todo app over the span of 6 weeks, receiving feedback from my peers and friends.
+- While in a breakout with Carl Kho, he expressed that due to how many todo-list apps exist, he'd probably only switch to another one if it was more niche or specialized, like one for developers or students.
+This motivated me to design specifically for runners.
+- I interviewed to of my friends, Juliane Walther and Justin Stoddart, who are avid runners to gain insight their biggest painpoints.
+To mitigate social desirability bias, I didn't tell them that it was for a product I was building, and I made the questions user-centric, not feature-centric.
+  - These interviews inspired the smart-scheduling feature, since Justin and Juliane both live and die by their calendars, but still find it difficult to make time for all of their running-related activities.
+- Through continuous iterations, motivated by user feedback, I was able to build a product that's more likely to solve a problem for a specific audience.